TheContentGym/GeospatialAPIs-UP42/Steps/Generate-a-bearer-token.md

     "token_type": "bearer"
 }
 ```
 Copy the value of `accessToken` to make requests.
-You can use the `accessToken` value to make API requests on UP42 server.
+You can use the `accessToken` value to make API requests on the UP42 server.
 For example, authorization using the bearer token to display available collections of images appears as follows in Postman:
 ![Example: Bearer Token Used To Make A Call In Postman](images/2_BearerTokenUsedToMakeCall.png)

 **Important:** The bearer token is valid for 5 minutes.
-After 5 minutes, use this process again to generate bearer token and make further requests.
+After 5 minutes, use this process again to generate the bearer token and make further requests.

 **Next step:** [3.
 Create a workflow that includes the data and one or more processing blocks](Create-a-workflow-that-includes-the-data-and-one-or-more-processing-blocks.md)